wswoodruff/sse-listen/README.md

 ## sseService
 ### listen({ url, events, onOpen, onClose, onError })
-- `url`: link that will respond with an SSE connection
+- `url`: link that responds with an SSE connection
 - `events`:
 Custom event handlers to listen for on the SSE connection.
 Listening on named events is currently the only supported way to listen for events.